Thomas-Walker-Lynch/project-enviroment/README.md

 ## What the heck is this

-This is for developing C and C++ projects that are placed in .git repos.
+This is a set of scripts I use for most software development projects.
+I have used it with C, C++, Python, Django, and Rust.
+The scrpts are still evolving, its eems that every time I do a new project I end up changing them, but the goal is that they become generic.

 It contains these files, and perhaps others:<br>
 <br>
 setup        - sets up the environment for a project<br>
 pull         - fancy shortcut for git pull<br>
 push         - fancy shortcut for git push<br>
-makefile     - a genetic makefile<br>
+makefile     - a genetic makefile for C/C++ projects<br>
 makefile-env - default variables for make<br>
 <br>